mainmatter/playbook/src/project-procedure/digital-products/README.md

 as typography, color, and spacing.

-Next, create mid-fidelity wireframes of the first user story to convert the functionality to detailed UI elements, but without potentially distracting stylistic details of high-fidelity designs.
+Next, create mid-fidelity wireframes of the first user story to convert the functionality to concrete UI elements, but without potentially distracting stylistic details of high-fidelity designs.
 Once the wireframes are agreed upon by all relevant stakeholders, mockups of the user story can be created.
 Use the foundation as a base to style the mockups, creating UI components with future